 There are many great books.
 I've read thousands of them, but only a few changed my life, and only few of them were universally good.

-I've read Neuromancer and it changed my life, but not because it was eyes-opening, but because it stroked right pieces of my personality.
-I've read The Cyberthief and the Samurai and it motivated me to learn everything about computers, but most of the people would find this book boring.
-I've read books like Veniss Underground, which made me feel like I am on trip of some hallucinogen, and books like Perdido street station and The Scar, which sucked me in and made me feel like I live in bizarre world that really exists.
+I've read Neuromancer, and it changed my life, but not because it was eyes-opening, but because it stroked the right pieces of my personality.
+I've read The Cyberthief and the Samurai, and it motivated me to learn everything about computers, but most of the people would find this book boring.
+Likewise, I've read books like Veniss Underground, which made me feel like I am on a trip of some hallucinogen, and books like Perdido street station and The Scar, which sucked me in and made me feel like I live in a bizarre world that really exists.
 I've read books which were antidote to my bad mood, which brought light into my life and made me feel alive.
 This list is not about such books.

 I've tried to limit this list only to those of which I truly believe should be part of everyone's life curriculum.
 Books, that changed the angle of my view of the world, and made me think deeply.
 Books that I really think can change your life.

 On the surface level, this is just a science fiction.
 But this book is actually deeply about human the nature of our minds and consciousness.